 - Reach out to popular group board admins and ask for an invite to join the group board

 So, how much does a virtual assistant actually make?

-Typically, virtual assistants are hired as an independent contractor or freelancer, and are paid an hourly rate that depends on your skillset, experience as well as the project you are assigned.
+Typically, virtual assistants are hired as independent contractors or freelancers and are paid an hourly rate that depends on your skill set, experience as well as the project you are assigned.

 In some cases, you might be hired as an employee who is required to work normal office hours from your home.

 As an employee, you will be paid an annual salary and also offered some form of employee benefits such as insurance and paid leave.

 Below is an estimate of how much a virtual assistant makes as a beginner virtual assistant, experienced virtual assistant, and expert virtual assistant.